grame-cncm/faustide/README.md

 #### Auto-Compiling
 While the option is turning on, the diagram or the DSP UI will automatically be updated from the code.
 The editor will also try to tell if there is an error in your code.

-#### MIDI API
+#### MIDI input
-MIDI Input is available for Chrome Browser, you can also use the computer keyboard to input MIDI notes.
+MIDI Input is available for Chrome and Firefox browsers.
+You can also use the computer keyboard to input MIDI notes.
 We are using key map as Ablelon Live: A-line and Q-line for keys, ZX to move octave, CV to change velocity.

 #### Audio Input
 You can choose your audio device or use an audio file to simulate the audio input of DSP.
 Drap and drop your file to the waveform below to substitute the file.

+#### Polyphonic mode
+The polyphonic mode can be activated by selecting a number of voices in the "Poly Voices" menu on the left.
+[Standard Polyphony Parameters](https://faustdoc.grame.fr/manual/midi/#standard-polyphony-parameters) have to be used in the DSP voice.

 #### Analyzer
 Both input and output have an audio analyzer.
 You can switch the visualization between oscilloscope and spectroscope, or change buffer size and channel.
 Three numbers showing at right side are current value, estimated frequency and RMS.

 ## Recommended Browsers

-The recommended browsers are the latest versions of Chrome for AudioWorklet, MIDI, but it requires an https connection to use the audio inputs.
+The recommended browsers are the latest versions of Chrome and Firefox for AudioWorklet and MIDI, but it requires an https connection to use the audio inputs.

 ## Building